robertvorthman/smart-plug-power-monitor/README.md

 * Trigger = Receive a web request
 * Event Name = ``appliance-completed``

 The "DO" part of your recipe can be anything you want.
-This example sends a push notification to your mobile when your dishwasher has finished, along with the elapsed time it took to clean the dishes.
+The example below sends a push notification to your mobile when your dishwasher has finished, along with the elapsed time it took to clean the dishes.

 * Action Channel = IF notifications
 * Action = Send a notification
 * Notification = Dishwasher completed in {{Value1}}

-That recipe will result in a notification like "Dishwasher completed in 1hr 32m 03s" if you have the IFTTT app on your phone;
+If you have the IFTTT app on you phone, that recipe will result in a notification like "Dishwasher completed in 1hr 32m 03s".

-The `appliance-completed`` event sends two ingredients that you can use in your notification text.
+The `appliance-completed` event sends two ingredients that you can use in your notification text.
 Value1 is the pretty time, and Value2 is the elapsed milliseconds.

 You can also create an additional recipe that is triggered by the ``appliance-started`` event, which does not contain any ingredients/values for use in notification text.